kuniss/xtext-ide-extensions/xtext-vscode-extension/README.md

 For working on the TextMate "grammar" please consider using the *Iro* specifcaton file ../Xtext.iro.

 The language server is created using the Xtext language creation framework itself.
 The Xtext grammar for that was taken from the [eclipse/xtext-core](https://github.com/eclipse/xtext-core) project.
 Only the grammar name was adapted to avoid bootstrapping compilation problems.

+Anyone to take over pushing this extension forward making it more valuable is wellcome.
+I'm not planing to invest a lot more time, unfortunately.